TheDaniel418/IsopGem/FILE_TRACKER.md

 #### Key Files
 - `zodiac_conrune_division_panel.py`: PyQt6 panel for visualizing Zodiac and Kamea/Conrune divisions.
 Displays the factors of 360 and 364, and is designed for future graphical enhancements such as wheel visualizations, using the ZodiacConruneDivisionService for data.

+### /astrology/ui/widgets
+This directory contains reusable widget components for the astrology functionality.

+#### Key Files
+- `date_selector.py`: Custom date selector widget that supports ancient dates, including BCE dates.
+Overcomes the 1753 limitation of QDateEdit by using separate components for year, month, and day, with a BCE toggle.

+### /astrology/ui/dialogs
+This directory contains dialog components for the astrology functionality.

+#### Key Files
+- `ephemeris_date_dialog.py`: Original dialog for selecting dates for ephemeris calculations, limited by QDateEdit's 1753 restriction.
+- `ancient_date_dialog.py`: Enhanced dialog that uses the custom AncientDateSelector widget, supporting dates before 1753 including BCE dates.
+- `location_search_window.py`: Dialog for searching locations.

 ### /document_manager/ui/panels
 This directory contains additional UI components for the document manager.